 Clinical Practice Director: Dr Neil Millar

-The Programme is located in the School of Health in Social Science, within the College of Arts, Humanities and Social Sciences of the University.
+The Programme started in 1959 and has been regularly revised and updated to keep ahead of emerging trends in clinical psychology and healthcare.
+The Programme is located in the Department of Clinical and Health Psychology which forms part of the School of Health in Social Science, within the College of Arts, Humanities and Social Sciences of the University.
 It is delivered through a successful partnership of the University, a group of nine NHS Boards in Scotland, and the commissioning body NHS Education for Scotland (NES).
-Teaching is provided by the Programme team (comprising academic staff and University-based clinical tutors) and many local NHS clinical psychologists to reflect current clinical practice and a range of specialised expertise.
+Teaching is provided by the Programme Team (comprising academic staff and NES clinical tutors based in the University), local NHS clinical psychologists and other professionals, Experts by Experience and other stakeholders in order to reflect current clinical and research practice and a range of specialised knowledge and experience.

-All the details concerning this Programme are contained in this document and on our website.
+All the details concerning this Programme are contained in this document and on the Programme website.
 No further written particulars are available, but short-listed candidates may visit the NHS Board areas involved in the Programme by arrangement with the Head of local clinical psychology departments.
 A visit offers neither advantage nor disadvantage to the candidate.

 All selection processes and criteria are under continuing review and, whilst the information below is correct at the time of submission, the most up-to-date information will be on our website.